More Photos

 45 KM

-Hopping on your bike, you once again follow minor roads that meander above the coastline, never straight nor level for long as you head towards the island's capital of Funchal.
-After 20 kilometres you'll be back at sea-level at Ribeira Brava where your route once again takes you uphill and away from the coast and then back to the clifftop at Cabo Girao, one of the most dramatic viewpoints imaginable.
-Here, a transparent platform, 580 metres above the sea, allows you to look down to a thin strip of farmed land at the water's edge.
-An intruiging stop for those with a head for heights.
-A long descent will then bring you back to the sea and onwards to your accommodation in the centre of Funchal.
+Hopping on your bike, you once again follow minor roads that meander above the coastline, neither straight nor level for long, as you head towards the island's capital, Funchal.
+After 16 kilometres, you'll be back beside the sea as you approach Ribeira Brava, once the intersection of trading routes between the north coast and Funchal, today an important agricultural area where many typical Madeiran products are grown.
+After this you will head steadily uphill and away from the coast for around 12km to reach the clifftop at Cabo Girao, one of Madeira's most dramatic viewpoints.
+Here, a transparent platform 580 metres above the sea allows you to look down to a thin strip of farmed land at the water's edge - an intriguing stop for those with a head for heights.
+A long descent will bring you back to the sea and onwards to your accommodation in the centre of Funchal, the island's colourful and vibrant capital city.

 Accommodation